zlatko-minev/pyEPR/docs/source/about.rst

-Welcome to pyEPR: about :beers:!
+About
 =================================

 |Open Source Love| |Awesome| |star this repo| |fork this repo|

+Welcome to pyEPR: about :beers:!

 Automated Python module for the design and quantization of Josephson quantum circuits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~